"Do you have any questions for me?"

 "How would you describe the team's working style?"

-This is better than asking about "culture" because it is specific and observable.
-Working style means how they communicate, how decisions get made, and how much autonomy you will have.
+Better than asking about "culture" because it is specific and observable.
+Working style means how they communicate, how decisions get made, how much autonomy you have.
 The hiring manager will give you a real answer because the question is concrete enough to answer honestly.

 "What would make you confident you hired the right person 6 months from now?"